Curbside Consultations: Patient Safety and Legal Risks

 Richard Cahill, JD, Vice President and Associate General Counsel, The Doctors Company

-Informal, or “curbside,” consultations among healthcare practitioners represent an important part of clinical practice and help to promote a collegial relationship in both the clinic and hospital settings.
-These types of informal consultations can increase knowledge among practitioners and may also improve the care and treatment of patients who present with complex comorbidities, often resulting in more favorable outcomes.
-Informal consultations do, however, include inherent risks for the consulting practitioner.
-This article answers questions that our patient safety risk managers routinely address about the potential liability of unofficial professional consultations.
+Informal, or “curbside,” consultations among healthcare practitioners represent an important part of clinical practice and can help promote collegial relationships in both office and facility settings.
+Informal consultations can increase practitioners’ knowledge and may also improve the care and treatment of patients who present with complex comorbidities, thereby resulting in more favorable outcomes.

 For additional information, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.